Lip and Nose Care

 • Weather and heating – dry air in winter (e.g. Highveld winters) or exposure to cold and wind can dry out the skin

-How to Care for Lips and Noses – Based on Your Needs
+How to : Lip and Nose Care – Based on Your Needs

 • Use soft, fragrance-free tissues to avoid further damage